Why Observability Matters for Agent Systems

 In the context of the OpenTelemetry framework, an OTLP exporter acts as both a backend for data collection and a UI for data visualisation.
-In this tutorial I will describe 2 OTLP exporters Jaeger and Arize Phoenix.
+We’ll review options:- Jaeger:General purpose

 Jaeger

 Jaeger is Open source, distributed tracing platform OpenTelemetry data visualization.
-This tool has base UI and it’s not so fancy as Phoenix, but you can see data from all spans and it’s not limited to agent observability.
+This tool has a simple base UI and allows you to see data from all spans (not just limited to agent observability).Run Jaeger

 in the browser.